Intuitionistic logic: Equivalences

 With it, such connectives become in turn definable from it:

-In turn, $\{\lor, \leftrightarrow, \bot\}$ and $\{\lor, \leftrightarrow, \neg\}$ are complete bases of intuitionistic connectives.
+In turn, $\{\lor, \leftrightarrow, \bot\}$ and $\{\lor, \leftrightarrow, \neg\}$ are complete bases of intuitionistic connectives, for example.

-Functionally complete connectives:
+Functionally complete connectives

 As shown by Alexander V. Kuznetsov, either of the following connectives – the first one ternary, the second one quinary – is by itself functionally complete: either one can serve the role of a sole sufficient operator for intuitionistic propositional logic, thus forming an analog of the Sheffer stroke from classical propositional logic:

 Semantics

 The semantics are rather more complicated than for the classical case.
 A model theory can be given by Heyting algebras or, equivalently, by Kripke semantics.
-Recently, a Tarski-like model theory was proved complete by Bob Constable, but with a different notion of completeness than classically.
+In 2014, a Tarski-like model theory was proved complete by Bob Constable, but with a different notion of completeness than classically.

-Unproved statements in intuitionistic logic are not given an intermediate truth value (as is sometimes mistakenly asserted).
+Unproved statements in intuitionistic logic are not given an intermediate or third truth value (as is sometimes mistakenly asserted).
 One can prove that such statements have no third truth value, a result dating back to Glivenko in 1928.
 Instead they remain of unknown truth value, until they are either proved or disproved.
 Statements are disproved by deducing a contradiction from them.

 A consequence of this point of view is that intuitionistic logic has no interpretation as a two-valued logic, nor even as a finite-valued logic, in the familiar sense.
 Although intuitionistic logic retains the trivial propositions $\{\top, \bot\}$ from classical logic, each proof of a propositional formula is considered a valid propositional value, thus by Heyting's notion of propositions-as-sets, propositional formulae are (potentially non-finite) sets of their proofs.